-Owned by the LVMH Group, LOEWE is one of Spain’s premier luxury fashion brands whose origins date back to a 19th century cooperative of leather artisans working in Madrid.
-Fast forward a hundred years or so and LOEWE is a global fashion name with over 140 stores worldwide and having collaborated with big names such as Karl Lagerfeld or Giorgio Armani.
-At one point named Official Supplier to the Royal House in Spain, the brand expanded into pret-a-porter in the 1960s and received global attention in the 1970s with the release of its iconic Amazona handbag.
+Loewe, whose origins date to a 19th-century leather artisans’ cooperative in Madrid, is one of the premier luxury fashion brands in Spain.
+Fast-forward 175 years or so, and Loewe is a global fashion name, with more than 140 stores worldwide and numerous high-profile collaborations, including with Karl Lagerfeld and Giorgio Armani.
+Once the “Official Supplier to the Royal House” in Spain, the LVMH Group-owned brand expanded into prêt-à-porter in the 1960s and received global attention in the 1970s with the release of the iconic Amazona handbag.

 This iconic Spanish label is the brainchild of designer and author Adolfo Dominguez, who had his hands in the fashion world from early on; he took on his father’s boutique before becoming the first Spanish designer to launch an eponymous label in the 1980s.
 The brand is famed for the slogan “Wrinkles are Beautiful” and for working with wrinkled fabrics.
 You’ll discover Dominguez’s classic designs on the Spanish high streets and in select boutiques across the world’s fashion capitals.

 This youthful designer jewellery brand is the creation of Patricia Nicolás, who launched her eponymous label in 2006 after finishing her studies at Central Saint Martins in London.
 Her parents introduced her to the world of fashion and design at a young age; they run the jewellery brand Nicols.
 Meanwhile, her bold and playful pieces, a nod to pop culture, are affordable thanks largely to her collaboration with high-street giant Topshop (now part of Asos).